service84-io/sample-script/README.md

 ## Usage
 This is a sample script that shows off automatic OpenAPI download and client generation for python scripts

-This sample script assumes that you have the [SampleService](https://github.com/service84-io/sample-service) running locally
+This sample script assumes that you have the [SampleService](https://github.com/service84-io/sample-service) running locally and have publish to service definition to you maven local repository

 ## Build
 This is a Python3 project that uses Gradle to generate the python client libraries